See the table of before and after premium prices to find out how much you may be saving under the current 2017 CTP scheme.

-Another reason they are not getting reduced premiums is that the costs of their injury claims are significantly higher than injuries in any other class of vehicles.
-The average cost of a motorcycle injury claim is between $250,000 and $300,000 (compared to around $100,000 for other vehicle class injuries).
-With the new no-fault scheme for the first six months, claims costs for injured motorcycle riders will increase.
+Another reason they did not get reduced premiums is that the costs of their injury claims are significantly higher than injuries in any other class of vehicles.
+The average cost of a motorcycle injury claim was between $250,000 and $300,000 (compared to around $100,000 for other vehicle class injuries).
+With the current no-fault scheme for the first six months, claims costs for injured motorcycle riders will increase.

 Source: NSW Crashlink database from the Centre for Road Safety (Transport for NSW).

-Why are country premiums not coming down as much as other areas?
+Why didn't country premiums go down as much as other areas?

 Average CTP prices are cheaper in country areas than in metropolitan areas.

-Under the new CTP scheme, prices will drop in all parts of NSW for motor vehicles and prices will continue to be cheaper in country areas compared to the Sydney metropolitan area.
+Under the current CTP scheme, prices have dropped in all parts of NSW for motor vehicles and prices continue to be cheaper in country areas compared to the Sydney metropolitan area.